RomanCLV/ReScan/README.md

       - `pointRadius` indicates the point's radius to apply for the visual representation of each point.
         - Must be a strictly positive number.
         - Default value if the parameter is not given: `0.25`
-      - `maxPointsDisplayed` inidcates the maximum number of points that will be displayed.
+      - `maxPointsDisplayed` indicates the maximum number of points that will be displayed.
         - `-1` (or a `negative value`) to set `no limit`
-        - `postive integer` (start from 0) to set a limit.
+        - `positive integer` (start from 0) to set a limit.
       - `displayBarycenter` show or hide the barycenter of a graph.
         - Accepted values for true: `true`, `t`, `1`
         - Accepted values for false: `false`, `f`, `0`